ninjajoe9/EC601-LoRa-IoT/sprint1/sprint1.md

 ## Sprint 2 Plan

 - Play with LoRa libraries for ESP32 microcontrollers and successfully test sending signals at distance to gain familiarity with protocol.
--Range Testing in Urban Environment
+- Range Testing in Urban Environment
 - Identify places where we encounter challenges to develop list of software optimizations we can include in our package.

 ## Future Sprint Plans